Deso-PK/make-trust-irrelevant/README.md

 It must not become broader merely because the holder asks for more.

 When additional authority is required, the request must return through the governed authorization path.

+This is important because authorization is not intended to mean:

+> "This software is trusted."

+It is intended to mean something closer to:

+> "This specific authority exists for this bounded class of effect under these constraints."

 ---